Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Introduction

-Comprehensive experiments on image benchmarks demonstrate that our data selection schemes, especially for the best-performing LCS-KM approach, significantly improve the data and computational efficiency of baseline SSAT methods, while achieving comparable robust accuracies (Section \ref{sec:main results selection}).
-For instance, utilizing $10\%$ extra unlabeled data identified by LCS-KM in SSAT can achieve similar robustness performance on SVHN compared to using the entire dataset, while reducing the total runtime to approximately $25\%$.
-By directly generating the exact amount of boundary-adjacent data points, our guided DDPM fine-tuning approach, such as LCG-KM, can reduce the computation overhead while maintaining robustness (Section \ref{sec:main results generation}).
-Moreover, we demonstrate the generalizability of our data reduction schemes to a real-world COVID-related medical application (Section \ref{app:medical}) and visualize the distributions of selected data points to further illustrate why our LCS-KM method always performs the best (Section \ref{sec:insight of our method}).
-Finally, we provide general guidelines on how to choose the key hyperparameters for maximizing the SSAT performance (Section \ref{sec:hyperparameter tuning}), and conclude with more discussions on related literature, limitations of our study, and future research directions (Section \ref{sec:conclusion}).
-Our work reveals the importance of prioritizing boundary-adjacent points for improving SSAT's efficiency and highlights the superiority of latent-based k-means clustering, potentially assisting the development of more efficient and scalable robust learning algorithms for real-world applications.
+Comprehensive experiments on image benchmarks demonstrate that our data selection strategies, particularly for the best-performing LCS-KM approach, significantly improve data efficiency compared to baseline SSAT methods, while achieving comparable test robust accuracies and reducing overall computation costs (Section \ref{sec:main results selection}).
+For instance, selecting $10\%$ extra DDPM-generated data based on LCS-KM in the SSAT algorithm can achieve robustness performance on SVHN similar to that of using the entire unlabeled dataset.
+Compared to full SSAT trained to convergence, this reduces the total runtime to approximately $25\%$ due to faster convergence enabled by the strategically selected data.
+By directly generating the exact number of boundary-adjacent data points, our guided DDPM fine-tuning approach, such as LCG-KM, can further reduce computational overhead while maintaining robustness (Section \ref{sec:main results generation}).
+Moreover, we demonstrate the generalizability of our data reduction schemes to a COVID-related medical application task (Section \ref{app:medical}) and visualize the distributions of selected data points to illustrate why our LCS-KM method consistently performs the best (Section \ref{sec:insight of our method}).
+We conclude with the limitations of our study and future directions (Section \ref{sec:conclusion}).
+Our work highlights the importance of prioritizing boundary-adjacent points and latent-based k-means clustering in SSAT, potentially assisting in the development of more efficient, robust learning algorithms for real-world applications.